 Knowledge of the moral wrongness of this behaviour has to be distinguished from a child’s awareness that the behaviour was merely naughty or mischievous.
 This distinction may be found by demonstrating that the child knew the conduct was ‘seriously’ or ‘gravely’ wrong.

 Any consideration of how to approach a doli incapax submission should always be done in consultation with an experienced criminal defence lawyer.

 There are also rebuttable presumptions which apply in regard to whether a defendant should be granted bail.

 Section 4 of the Bail Act 1977 (Vic) outlines the presumption that a person accused of an offence and being held in custody has an entitlement to bail except in the circumstances listed in this Act.

-Firstly, if the accused is charged with an offence which requires the bail decision maker to refuse bail unless there are ‘exceptional circumstances’ justifying the grant of bail.
-Offences of this kind are listed in schedule 1 of the Bail Act and include serious offences such as treason, murder or aggravated home invasions.
-More broadly, the exceptional circumstances test also applies to persons accused of crimes with terrorism records or persons accused of crimes they have committed whilst on bail.
+- Firstly, if the accused is charged with an offence that requires the bail decision maker to refuse bail unless there are ‘exceptional circumstances’ justifying the grant of bail.
+Offences of this kind are listed in Schedule 1 of the Bail Act and include serious offences such as treason, murder or aggravated home invasions.
+More broadly, the ‘exceptional circumstances’ test also applies to persons accused of crimes with terrorism records or persons accused of crimes they have committed whilst on bail.